-Bokeh is a Python interactive visualization library that targets modern web browsers for presentation.
-Bokeh provides elegant, concise construction of novel graphics with high-performance interactivity over very large or streaming datasets in a quick and easy way.
+Bokeh is an interactive visualization library that targets modern web browsers for presentation.
+Bokeh provides elegant, concise construction of versatile graphics with high-performance interactivity over very large or streaming datasets in a quick and easy way from Python (or other languages).

 To offer both simplicity and the powerful and flexible features needed for advanced customizations, Bokeh exposes two interface levels to users:

 This Quickstart focuses on the bokeh.plotting interface.